-Main reason is capital preservation and an effective use of working capital.
+The main reason is capital preservation and effective use of working capital.
 Having less excessive inventory on hand means that companies do not tie up their valuable cash in inventory.
-They can remain liquid and use the funds on other needs, like expanding their operations, investing in new production lines or organizing additional marketing campaigns.
+They can remain liquid and use the funds on other needs, like expanding their operations, investing in new production lines, or organizing additional marketing campaigns.
 Also by not allocating warehouse space to excessive inventory, businesses can save on rental costs or use the space for a better purpose.

-When done correctly, material requirements planning helps to ensure that there is enough component available for production.
-It also helps to determine how much finished goods and by what date will be available for shipping to the customer.
-In material management everything is interconnected, the amount of finished goods planned for shipping depend heavily on the amount of material being purchased for the future product batch.
+When done correctly, material requirements planning helps to ensure that there are enough materials and components available for production.
+It also helps to determine how many finished goods are and by what date will be available for shipping to the customer.
+In material management everything is interconnected, the quantity of finished goods planned for shipping depends heavily on the amount of material being purchased for the future product batch.

-Knowing how much finished goods there will be available in the future, manufacturer can better plan its sales.
+Knowing how many finished goods there will be available in the future, manufacturers can better plan their sales.
 This information also helps companies to better plan their purchasing activities and delivery schedules.
 This is especially critical for businesses with several operational facilities in different countries.
-Knowing exact quantities and time when the products is being shipped helps manufacturers to save both on shipping and storage costs.
+Knowing the exact quantities and time when the products are being shipped helps manufacturers to save both on shipping and storage costs.

 How does material requirements planning work?

-First, based on the future demand information, the reorder point and replenishment quantity are being determined.
-When reorder point is reached, a material quantity in stock falls below the certain point, a purchase order is triggered.
-This moment a full stock is ordered from the supplier (Replenishment).
-When this happens, it is important that that the amount of material remaining in warehouse at the reorder point should be enough to cover demand by the time new material batch will be available (Demand during Lead Time).
+First, based on the future demand information, the reorder point and replenishment quantity is determined.
+When reorder point is reached, a material quantity in stock falls below a certain point, and a purchase order is triggered.
+At this moment a full stock is ordered from the supplier (Replenishment).
+When this happens, it is important that the amount of material remaining in the warehouse at the reorder point should be enough to cover demand by the time the new material batch will be available (Demand during Lead Time).

-Risks of not having proper material requirements planning system
+Risks of not having a proper material requirements planning system

 What are the biggest risks of not using any system for material requirements planning?
-The biggest would be of course not being able to meet contract obligations to supply product to the client at the agreed time.
-Customer is not interested to know the reason why the product that has been ordered long time ago has not arrived as promised.
-Most probably such a client will change to a new supplier entirely or will ask for substantial discounts in the future shipment.
-In both cases, this will have a highly negative impact on manufacturer’s business.
+The biggest would be of course not being able to meet contract obligations to supply products to the client at the agreed time.
+The customer is not interested to know the reason why the product that has been ordered a long time ago has not arrived as promised.
+Most probably such a client will change to a new supplier entirely or will ask for substantial discounts in future shipments.
+In both cases, this will have a highly negative impact on the manufacturer’s business.

 Another big risk, which was mentioned before, is that money will be wasted by being tied up in unused material stock.
 These funds are literally

-The importance and the need for Material Requirements Planning in the small and medium enterprises and to bigger companies as well, is great.
-While there are still a considerable amount of companies relying on past data and their experience to determine amount of materials to purchase, more and more companies are switching to some sort of material requirement planning solutions.
+The importance and need for Material Requirements Planning in small and medium enterprises as well as bigger companies are obvious.
+While there are still a considerable amount of companies relying on past data and their experience to determine the quantity of materials to purchase, more and more companies are switching to some sort of material requirement planning solutions.

-MRPEasy offers one of such readymade solutions.
-Our MRP software includes not only material requirements planning (MRP I) features, like inventory and supply chain management, but also cost control, equipment capacity planning, workforce control, payroll accounting, extensive statistics and more (MRP II).
+MRPeasy offers one such readymade solution.
+Our MRP software includes not only material requirements planning (MRP I) features, like inventory and supply chain management, but also cost control, capacity planning, workforce control, payroll accounting, extensive statistics, and more (MRP II).
 This makes it a single piece of software any small or medium manufacturer would need for their manufacturing resource planning.